We’ve made a list of entrepreneur movies you can enjoy and also learn a thing or two about the world of business.

-This movie is a good example that planning is the key to everything.
-But more importantly, it shows that in life, it’s not enough to have desire and passion to achieve something great - you need to work hard and smartly to succeed.
+This is a great entrepreneur movie because it highlights that planning is the key to everything.
+But more importantly, it shows that in life, it’s not enough to have the desire and passion to achieve something great - you need to work hard and smartly to succeed.

 Released in: 2019